 All sorts of interesting IP and DNS problems come with such setups that involves some intricate VLAN planning and orchestration to pull off

 A standard operating procedure to make sure this works as intended needs to be setup and documented for troubleshooting purposes

-Ideally clusters doing replication can be brought up side by side and data replicated the first time between them so that the WAN sync once the remote site is setup at the remote site does not impinge daily operations too much
+Ideally clusters doing replication can be brought up side by side and data replicated the first time between them so that the WAN sync once the remote site is setup at the actual remote site does not impinge daily operations too much

 If data is lost in the failover event, how much was lost and what steps will be in effect to input the data and resume BC/DR emergency operations at the remaining site?